fdm85/mandelLed/espressif/restful_server/README.md

 After a while, you will see a `dist` directory which contains all the website files (e.g. html, js, css, images).

-Run `idf.py -p PORT flash monitor` to build and flash the project..
+Run `idf.py -p COM7 flash monitor` to build and flash the project..

 (To exit the serial monitor, type ``Ctrl-]``.)